Work Experience and References

 - Detailed current job description signed on each page by the applicant’s immediate supervisor.

-Applicants are asked to provide the names, full mailing addresses, professional designations and business affiliations of at least three persons (preferably C.E.T., A.Sc.T., C.Tech., or P.Eng.) who have a good knowledge of their character, capabilities and technical work experience in Canada.
+As part of the on-line application process, applicants are required to provide the names, full mailing addresses, email addresses, professional designations and business affiliations of at least three persons (preferably C.E.T., C.Tech., or P.Eng.) who have a good knowledge of their character, capabilities and technical work experience in Canada.
 It is not mandatory that all three references have designations.
 However, at least one reference should have a professional designation.

 It is recommended that the references have worked with the applicant for a minimum of six months.
 If the applicant has the required two years of work experience but has been in the current job for less than six months, the applicant should delay applying until at least six months of current employment has been attained.